AdaCore/ada_coding_standards/source/guidelines/object_oriented_programming/oop03_limit_inheritance_hierarchy_depth.rst

 Deep inheritance hierarchies also contribute to complexity, rather than lessening it, by requiring the reader to understand multiple superclasses in order to understand the behavior of a given subclass.

-"""""""
-Notes
-"""""""

-Violations can be detected with the GNATcheck tool parameter Deep_Inheritance_Hierarchies, specifying a maximum inheritance depth as a parameter of the rule.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2
 """"""""""""""""""""""""""""""""""""""""""""""""